Alternative Fueled Vehicle (AFV) - Major #8078

 2 units

-This course is designed to familiarize with the inspection, maintenance, and service procedures on Alternative Fueled Vehicles (AFVs).
+Students will be introduced to the inspection, maintenance, and service procedures on Alternative Fueled Vehicles (AFVs).
 Emphasis will be placed on Ethanol, Compressed Natural Gas (CNG), Liquefied Natural Gas (LNG), Liquefied Petroleum Gas (LPG) and Clean Diesel type fuel systems.
 (A)

 AUTOT 171C